Fall Vegetable Garden: 11 Crops to Plant

 2. Leeks

 Other members of the allium family—onions, leeks, chives and shallots—all do well in the garden over the winter, as well.
-Leeks especially love the cold weather, so sow seeds directly in the garden in early fall or start seeds in peat pots in late summer for fall transplant.
+Leeks especially love the cold weather, so sow seeds directly in the fall vegetable garden or start seeds in peat pots in late summer for fall transplant.
 Space the plants 4 to 6 inches apart in rows 1 foot apart, and mound dirt around the stalk every couple of weeks to encourage the white end.
 (The part of the stalk that grows above ground will turn green.)
 You can harvest leeks when the base of the stalk reaches 1 to 2 inches in diameter.

 Subscribe now